<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=364338823902536&amp;ev=PageView&amp;noscript=1">

 Jourdan Aldredge

-You’d think this would be a simple concept, but as any filmmaker or video editor can tell you, finding free music for your videos which is actually free can be quite difficult.
+You’d think this would be a simple concept, but as any creator, brand, or video editor can tell you, finding free music for your videos that is actually free, can be quite difficult.
 First of all, there’s a lot of misinformation surrounding a lot of “free” music sites which — only after lots of fine print reading — reveal that their music isn’t actually free to use in any and all capacities.

 Furthermore, in many instances where you might find truly free music for online use and distribution, it’s often not very good.